wq/wq.app/packages/react/README.md

 [OutboxList] | Lists items in the outbox.
 (There is no OutboxDetail/OutboxEdit, as the model-specific views are used instead).
 [Server] | View for rendering content loaded from the server (WIP)

 To override a view for a specific route, register a corresponding component with the name converted to PascalCase.
 E.g. "about" -> "About" or "observation_edit" -> "ObservationEdit".

-Otherwise, override one of the Default* components above to make the change effective for all corresponding routes.
+Note that the default view components are not directly exported by the @wq/react index package, and are generally not meant to be extended or overridden directly.
+It should be possible to accomplish most default view customizations by:

+ * Customising the [@wq/material] theme
+ * Overriding one or more configured [messages](#general-components)
+ * Overriding the relevant [child components](#components) (all views call [`useComponents()`](#wqreact-integration) to determine their children)

-Note that the default view components above are not exported by the @wq/react index package.
-If you would like to extend a default view, you can always copy the entire source from the corresponding link in the above table.
+If none of the above are sufficient to customize a default view, you can always copy the entire source from the corresponding link in the above table.
+(Be sure to replace references to '../../hooks' with '@wq/react')

 # Hooks